-What is the Definition of a Schedule 2 Drug?
+What is a Schedule 2 Drug?

 Schedule 2 drugs are substances that have a high potential for abuse.
 Unlike Schedule 1 drugs, some Schedule 2 substances have legitimate medical purposes.
 Nonetheless, many people who take these drugs don’t do so for the right reasons.